 John Howell, M.S., is the former Extension Vegetable Specialist for the University of Massachusetts and currently lectures on vegetables, fruits and soil management.
 Author of numerous newsletters for growers, he is currently the editor for New England Vegetable Management Guide, published biennially by the University of Massachusetts.

 Tom Ingersoll, B.A.
 M.A.A., I.S.A. is a Massachusetts Certified Arborist, and also certified by the International Society of Arborists.
-He own Ingersoll Landcare located in Sheffiedl, MA and has worked in the landscape industry for the past 22 year.
-His passion is tree care and he serves both public and private clients in the tri state region caring for their trees.
-Additional he serves on boards of the Berkshire Botanical Garden and The Sheffield Tree Project.
+He owns Ingersoll Landcare located in Sheffield, MA, and has worked in the landscape industry for the past 22 years.
+His passion is tree care and he serves both public and private clients in the tri-state region caring for their trees.
+Additionally, he serves on boards of the Berkshire Botanical Garden and The Sheffield Tree Project.

 Steve McKay, M.S., is the former Grape and Small Fruit Specialist for Cornell Cooperative Extension in eastern New York State.
 He has a B.S. in entomology from U.C.
 Davis and a M.S. in pomology.
 He own Micosta, a fruit nursery located in Hudson, NY.
 He specializes in traditional and unusual fruit tree and small fruits.

 Drew Monthie, M.S., is a horticulturalist, garden designer and ecologist working in upper New York State.
 He is committed to teaching about the importance of using native plants to provide beauty and preserve biodiversity in yards and gardens.
 He has a special interest in ethnobotany.

 Craig Okerstrom-Lang, A.S.L.A., is a landscape architect located in Berkshire County.
 His vast business experience ranges from public to private projects.
 He teaches a variety of programs for the Berkshire Botanical Garden, including graphic design and business practices.